SimonLodal/xenum/docs/README.md

 Fruits::apple and Fruits::lemon just like you would with a native C++11 enum class.
 The difference is that you get a enum-value objects, not just raw native enum values.

-The container class makes the native C++11 enum class available as Fruits::_Enum, should you want to use them directly.
+The container class makes the native C++11 enum class available as Fruits::_enum, should you want to use them directly.
 They are equivalent and interchangeable with the enum-value objects.
 There should be zero runtime (CPU) overhead in using the value object as the compiler should treat the value object just like a native enum value.